financenerd/financenerd.github.io/_posts/2019-12-24-My-investment-strategy.md

 ### Cash and fixed income investment

 - In current environment, bonds are unattractive
-  - short term bonds have yields ~ savings account
+  - short-term bonds have yields ~ savings account
-  - long term bonds lock me into longterm low yields
+  - long-term bonds lock me into longterm low yields
   - bond funds will lose value if rates rise

 ### Equity allocation